realodix/dessert-dev/README.md

 ## Usage

-NextProject offers you five functions to write your tests:
+NextProject offers you six functions to write your tests:

 - `Assert::that($actual)`
+- `Check::that($actual)`
 - `ass($actual)`
 - `expect($actual)`
 - `should($actual)`
 - `verify($actual)`

-Use the one that best fits your test naming convention, or all five.
+Use the one that best fits your test naming convention, or all.
 They share the same behavior & syntax:

 For the full list of **assertions**, please refer to [PHPUnit Assertions](https://phpunit.readthedocs.io/en/9.5/assertions.html) documentation.